LokenathM1/LokenathM1/README.md

 <h1 align="center">Hi 👋, I'm Lokenath</h1>
-As an aspiring data analyst, I am passionate about uncovering meaningful insights from complex datasets.
+As an microsoft certified analyst, I am passionate about uncovering meaningful insights from complex datasets.
 With a strong foundation in business computation and data visualization, I am working on transforming raw information into actionable solutions that drive informed decision-making.

 </p>